|II.||School of Nursing & Health Studies Core Requirements|

 - NHS major courses may not be used for a minor program.
 Courses that are corollary to the major may be used for a minor program if approved by the faculty and the academic advisor.

-- Students pursuing a pre-medical concentration should have a 3.0 GPA in their course work in order to continue the concentration.
+Students pursuing a pre-medical course of study should maintain at least a 3.0 GPA in their course work.

 - Students on leave of absence should not expect to transfer credits for courses taken elsewhere during their leave.
 In rare circumstances and with expressed written approval of the NHS Office of Student Academic Affairs prior to the leave, students may be allowed to transfer a limited number of courses.
 In no instance will more than four courses be transferred to the Georgetown record, and all transfers will count against the “summer school” limit noted above.